Endogenous Attention and the Spread of False News: Dynamics

-Figure \ref{fig:1} presents two examples of phase diagrams.
-Stable steady states of the LDI are marked in green,unstable steady states are in red, quasi steady states that are not steady states are in purple, and thresholds are marked by dashed lines.
-An immediate observation is that all quasi steady states that are within their regions are stable steady states for the LDI.
-Additionally, since every limit ODE has a unique steady state, the only other candidate steady states for the inclusion are the thresholds.
-Thus, defining $\mathcal{Q}= \{y^*_R | y^*_R\in \text{region}\, R\}$ as the set of quasi steady states that are within their respective regions, we have $\mathcal{Q}\subset \mathcal{S}_F\subset \mathcal{Q}\cup \{\hat{y}_I,\hat{y}_M\}$.
-Note that $\mathcal{Q}$ depends on the model's parameters and contains at most three quasi steady states.
+Figure \ref{fig:1} presents four examples of phase diagrams.
+The stable steady states of the LDI are in green, repelling steady states are in red, quasi steady states that are not steady states are in purple, and thresholds are marked by dashed lines.

+Intuitively, one should expect that all quasi steady states that are within their regions are stable steady states for the LDI, and our next result shows that this is indeed the case.
+There can be anywhere from 0 to 3 such steady states, as illustrated in Figure \ref{fig:1}.
+Since every limit ODE has a unique steady state, the only other candidate steady states for the LDI are the thresholds; these are steady states where the agents are indifferent between two rules and randomize between them.\footnote{Here, as with mixed strategy equilibria in games, the randomizing probabilities are determined by an equilibrium condition.}